-The fiscal impact associated with this Contract shall be funded by existing 2019 ad valorem funds, which will be transferred from the evidence-based/promising programming unit (Unit 1451).
+The fiscal impact associated with this Contract shall be funded by existing 2022 ad valorem funding, which will be transferred from the evidence-based/promising programming unit (Unit 1451).

-hunere Departmental Fiscal Review: K
+Departmental Fiscal Review: Ш. REVIEW COMMENTS

-III.
-REVIEW COMMENTS

 A. OFMB Fiscal and/or Contract Dev. and Control Comments: